A non-profit organization working to empower the women of Uganda.

 In January 2016, Peter became Executive Director of the project.
 In Uganda, the project was registered as a company limited by guarantee under Give a Goat Ltd. He now serves as Executive Director working with the rest of the Board members and volunteers.

 In the USA, The Goat Project Uganda is working with The Framers Projects, a non-profit organization based in Ashburn, Virginia, which supports student-led projects and research.
 The Framers Projects is assisting in website creation, fundraising, and ongoing technical support of the program.
 Tobi Moriarty, an Ashburn, Virginia resident, is an active member spearheading fundraising and program growth.
-Tobi traveled to Uganda in January, 2018, to assist opening ten new centers.
+Tobi traveled to Uganda in January and July 2018, and again in January 2019 to assist opening tens of new centers.

 The ultimate goal of The Goat Project Uganda is to open 100 centers throughout rural Uganda.
+As at April 2019, we are at 44 centers in all 4 regions of Uganda!
 Using the law of exponential growth, the number of beneficiaries will double every 2 years.
 With an initial fundraising goal of 600 goats, our aim is to provide an eventual 10,000 beneficiaries within 7-10 years.